 - Trina Frazier commented on the different prevalence statistics that are being reported and asked which number is valid.
 Dr. Williams responded that in collaboration with NIDDK and other partners, CDC is developing a CKD factsheet, which will present one prevalence number for all to use.
 He added that they are being conservative in their estimate.

 - Dr. Eggers applauded Dr. Williams' advocacy to expand Healthy People (HP) 2020 goals to include objectives related to CKD.
 In HP 2010, all data was related to ESRD.
 Now there is much greater emphasis on CKD, and the renal community is supportive of this shift.

 - Dr. Narva noted that CDC's activity has greatly enhanced the public health agenda of CKD.

+III.
 Chronic Renal Insufficiency Cohort (CRIC) Study

 Dr. Feldman introduced the Chronic Renal Insufficiency Cohort (CRIC) study by first describing its network, which is made up of seven institutions encompassing a total of 13 recruitment sites across the United States.
 The Scientific and Data Coordinating Center is a separate enterprise at the University of Pennsylvania.
 CRIC began in 2001 after a series of workshops and deliberations within KUH.
 Recruitment began in 2003 after an extensive vetting process of the protocol.
 CRIC investigators are in the process of moving over the first major installment of data to the repository at NIDDK.
 The second phase of CRIC started a year ago and is funded through 2013.
 The primary scientific areas are: blood pressure and vascular function; cardiovascular health; genetics; health related behaviors, including quality of life and literacy; measurement of kidney function; and metabolism.